M official logo M

 Product Key Offerings logo Key Offerings

-• Home Goods: Bedding, bath, kitchenware, and decorative items for the home.
-Competitors include Bed Bath & Beyond (though its operational status has changed), Williams Sonoma, Pottery Barn, and Amazon.
+• Home Goods: Provides bedding, bath, kitchenware, and home decor items.
+Competitors include Bed Bath & Beyond (now online), Pottery Barn, and Wayfair.

 Market Dynamics